Bull Terrier

 Are Bull Terriers good with kids?

 Bull Terriers are good with older, active kids.
-Because they are strong, active dogs who don’t always know their own strength, they tend to be too rough to play with small kids and babies.
+Because they’re strong, active dogs who don’t always know their own strength, it’s important to supervise their interactions with small kids and babies.
+It’s also important to socialize and train your Bull Terrier, and teach children how to properly interact with dogs.

 What are the most popular Bull Terrier names?

 Some of the most popular Bull Terrier names are Amber, Aubrey, Bandit, Biscuit, Copper, Vito, Rusty, Shadow, Spike, Grover, Sheffield, Wyatt and Wolf.
-Get more dog names here.
+Get more dog names.

 What are the most common Bull Terrier mixes?